-Province District Cancelled Reduced Cleared Total area Number of Number of Number of area area area released anti- other areas (square (square (square (square personnel explosive released metres) metres) metres) metres) mines items destroyed destroyed Southern Corundum 130'673 74'163 204'836 3 ' 460 78 4 Cristobalite 301'513 301'513 6 Subtotal 301'513 130'673 74'163 506'349 3 ' 460 78 10 Western Crocoite 228'916 228'916 5720 65 5 Danburite 317597 21'384 22 ' 753 361'734 885 8 Subtotal 317597 21'384 251'669 590'650 6'605 65 13 Total 619'110 152'057 325'832 1'096'999 10'065 143 23
+Province District Cancelled Reduced Cleared Total area Number of Type of anti- Number of Number area area area released anti- personnel mines other areas (square (square (square (square personnel explosive release metres) metres) metres) metres) mines items destroyed destroyed Western Crocoite 228'916 228'916 5720 POMZ 65 Danburite 317597 21'384 22'753 361'734 885 Improvised Subtotal 317597 21'384 251'669 590'650 6'605 65 Total 619'110 152'057 325'832 1'096'999 10'065 143

+In its request for an extended deadline, which was submitted in 2017, the Republic of Minelandia made time-bound commitments to enhance efforts to implement Article 5 of the Convention.
+With respect to these commitments, in 2019, Minelandia enhanced its mine action information capacity by providing upgraded training to three information management officers and by upgrading its information management system.

+With respect to the decision of the 2017 Sixteenth Meeting of the States Parties, which agreed to extend Minlandia's Article 5 deadline requested that Minelandia consider applying the full range of available means to efficiently and expediently release areas suspected to contain anti-personnel mines.
+In 2019, Minelandia adopted revised national standards for land release, which are based on IMAS 07.11, and trained 50 personnel in updated survey methodologies.
+These revised standards can be downloaded at www.minelandia.ma/mineactionstandards.

+Minelandia is committed to improving the effectiveness and efficiency of survey and clearance activities and has established a technical working group to promote the research, application and sharing of innovative technologies between implementing partners and the Government of Minelandia.

-- 63. In its request for an extended deadline, which was submitted in 2013, the Republic of Minelandia made time-bound commitments to enhance efforts to implement Article 5 of the Convention.
-With respect to these commitments, in 2014, Minelandia enhanced its mine action information capacity by providing upgraded training to three information management officers and by upgrading its information management system to IMSMA version 12.3.
-With respect to the decision of the 2013 Thirteenth Meeting of the States Parties, which requested that Minelandia consider applying the full range of available means to efficiently and expediently release areas suspected to contain anti-personnel mines, in 2014, Minelandia adopted revised national standards for land release, which are based on IMAS 07.11, and trained 50 personnel in updated survey methodologies.
-These revised standards can be downloaded at www.minelandia.ma/mineactionstandards. - 64.
-As noted in Annex II, the Republic of Minelandia has made projections for the year when each of the remaining 165 areas known or suspected to contain anti-personnel mines would be released.
-In 2015, it is projected that XX areas known to contain anti-personnel mines totalling XX square metres and XX areas suspected to contain anti-personnel mines totalling XX square metres will be released in Northern Province.
+As noted in Annex II, the Republic of Minelandia has an article 5 deadline of 31 December 2021.
+In this way, Minelandia has made projections for the year when each of the remaining 165 areas known or suspected to contain anti-personnel mines would be released.
+In 2021, it is projected that XX areas known to contain anti-personnel mines totalling XX square metres and XX areas suspected to contain anti-personnel mines totalling XX square metres will be released in Northern Province.
+These areas have been prioritised for clearance based on Minelandia's national planning and prioritisation process that is implemented in line with national and State based socio-economic development plans, including efforts to achieve Minelandia's 2030 sustainable development goals.

+Minelandia's national work plan has been integrated into national and state development plans, including allocation from the State budget of US \$875,000 per year in support of the National Mine Action Authority.

+Minelandia's previous national work plan for mine action, (2012-2017) was reviewed in 2016 and a new mine action plan for completion, (2017-2025) was developed in consultation with respective State Governments, including representatives from civil society, including victim assistance and women's organisations.
+This included a knowledge, attitudes and practices survey conducted by the National Mine Action Centre and representative humanitarian mine action organisations in a representative sample of 100 affected villages.
+The survey also included a Gender and Diversity Analysis to gather updated information on how gender and diversity norms are impacting at-risk behaviours and groups.
+Based on the results of this analysis, the following work plan was developed.

-Summary of projections for the number of areas and the amount of area (square metres) known or suspected to contain anti-personnel mines to be released 2015-2019
+Summary of projections for the number of areas and the amount of area (square metres) known or suspected to contain anti-personnel mines to be released 2017-2021